jwaltner/banana_navigation/Report.md

 ## Agent Performance

 Examples of how various checkpoints of the agent performs under different scenarios are found in the [videos](./videos) directory.
+The videos are also uploaded to YouTube and links to the individual videos are found below.

 ### Checkpoint at 479 Episodes